awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-notifications.md

 # Notifications in Amazon OpenSearch Service<a name="managedomains-notifications"></a>

-Notifications in Amazon OpenSearch Service currently contain information about available software updates and Auto\-Tune events for your domains\.
-In the future, they might also include performance optimization recommendations such as moving to the correct instance type for a domain or rebalancing shards to reduce performance bottlenecks\.
+Notifications in Amazon OpenSearch Service contain important information about the performance and health of your domains\.
+OpenSearch Service notifies you about service software updates, Auto\-Tune enhancements, cluster health events, and domain errors\.
+Notifications are available for all versions of OpenSearch and Elasticsearch OSS\.

-You can view notifications in the **Notifications** panel of the OpenSearch Service console or in [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html)\.
-Some notifications are also available in the AWS [Personal Health Dashboard](https://docs.aws.amazon.com/health/latest/ug/getting-started-phd.html)\.
-They're available for all versions of OpenSearch and Elasticsearch OSS, with some minor exceptions\.
-For the format of each event sent to EventBridge, see [Monitoring OpenSearch Service events with Amazon EventBridge](monitoring-events.md)\.
+You can view notifications in the **Notifications** panel of the OpenSearch Service console\.
+All notifications for OpenSearch Service are also surfaced in [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html)\.
+For a full list of notifications and sample events, see [Monitoring OpenSearch Service events with Amazon EventBridge](monitoring-events.md)\.

 ## Getting started with notifications<a name="managedomains-notifications-start"></a>